veltenlab/CloneTracer/primer_design/README.md

 # Dependencies

-In order to run the script, samtools is required in the environment as well as the following R packages: tidyverse, GenomicRanges, GenomicFeatures, Seurat, BiocParallel, rtracklayer, BSgenome, TAPseq, ballgown, purrr, TxDb.Hsapiens.UCSC.hg38.knownGene, mygene, BSgenome.Hsapiens.UCSC.hg38.
+In order to run the script, samtools and primer3 are required in the environment as well as the following R packages: tidyverse, GenomicRanges, GenomicFeatures, Seurat, BiocParallel, rtracklayer, BSgenome, TAPseq, ballgown, purrr, TxDb.Hsapiens.UCSC.hg38.knownGene, mygene, BSgenome.Hsapiens.UCSC.hg38.

 We provide a conda environment with all dependencies installed: